 The inaugural event will feature dancing, drinks, hors d’oeuvres, a 10-minute comedy show and door prizes.
 There will be a photo booth, a photographer taking candid photos and a videographer.
 Most services have been donated.

-“We’re very lucky that we have a community of women who support our cause,” Weisen said.
+“We’re very lucky that we have a community of women who support our cause,” Wiesen said.

 Proceeds will benefit the Jewish Fertility Foundation, which gives grants to Jewish couples turning to in vitro fertilization to become parents.
 This is the first time another organization has thrown a fundraiser for the 2-year-old nonprofit group.